MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-slb.md

 3. Check the **Jobs** window to verify that the **Update Fabric Role with required configuration** and **Associate service instance with fabric role** jobs have completed successfully.
 4. To complete the BGP peering operation, you need to configure BGP to peer with your SLB/MUX instance on the router.
 If you use a hardware router, you need to consult your vendor’s documentation regarding how to set up BGP peering for that device.

     You also need to know the IP address of the SLB/MUX instance that you deployed earlier.
-To do this, you can either sign in to the SLB MUX virtual machine and run **ipconfig /all** from the command prompt or you can get the IP address from the VMM console.
+To do this, you can either sign in to the SLB MUX virtual machine and run **ipconfig /all** from the command prompt, or you can get the IP address from the VMM console.

     > [!NOTE]
     > Enter an IP from the transit network.

 5. If you create a new VIP pool after peering is complete, you need to advertise all the VIP address pools using the VMM console.

 After you validate, you can start using the SLB for load balancing.
 For related information, see [load balance network traffic](sdn-load-balance-network-traffic.md) and [configure NAT rules](sdn-set-up-nat.md).